oclipa/csharp-cheat-sheet/README.md

 }
 ```

-After these changes, `FixDepositSavingAccount` is no longer able to produce unexpected behaviour, since it is constrained at compile time.
+After these changes, `FixDepositSavingAccount` is no longer able to produce unexpected behaviour, since it is constrained at compile-time.
 This now satifies LSP.

 </div>
 </div>